middletond/dmco/_posts/2018-10-15-learning-recursion.md

 I'll refrain from turning this into a full tutorial on `reduce()`, but notice that our "collector" arrays, `products` and `flattened`, are no longer initialized outside the function.
 Instead, they "magically" appear as an argument to the function passed to `reduce()`.
 This is actually `reduce`'s primary purpose &mdash; to abstract and handle this common *"do stuff with each item of an array and add the results to some sort of collector"* pattern.

-If you'd like to learn more about `reduce()` used specifically with recursion, I highly recommend this [clear and cuddly article](https://vickylai.com/verbose/understanding-array-prototype-reduce-and-recursion-using-apple-pie/) by developer / entrepreneur Vicky Lai.
+If you'd like to learn more about `reduce()` used specifically with recursion, I highly recommend this [concise and friendly article](https://vickylai.com/verbose/understanding-array-prototype-reduce-and-recursion-using-apple-pie/) by developer / entrepreneur Vicky Lai.
 For `reduce()` in general, check out [MPJ's series](https://www.youtube.com/watch?v=BMUiFMZr7vk&list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84) on functional programming.

 ### <span>Mechanics Etc.</span>